GeorgiaCD/GeorgiaCD/README.md

 I am currently enrolled in a 13-week Software Engineering Bootcamp!
 This comprehensive program is designed to elevate participants from technological curiosity to proficient Full-Stack Software Engineers.

-Alongside this I am conducting a research study which seeks to investigate the potential relationship between individuals' established habits and their perceived mood levels.
+Alongside this, I am conducting a research study which seeks to investigate the potential relationship between individuals' established habits and their perceived mood levels.
 I hope to leverage my finding and translate it into the development of a purposeful application.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/georgia-crawford-dellar-b12a00189/)